Minix 3: Architecture

 As can be seen, at the bottom level is the microkernel, which is about 4,000 lines of code (mostly in C, plus a small amount of assembly language).
 It handles interrupts, scheduling, and message passing.
 It also supports an application programming interface (API) of about 30 kernel calls that authorized servers and drivers can make.
 User programs cannot make these calls.
 Instead, they can issue POSIX system calls which send messages to the servers.
 The kernel calls perform functions such as setting interrupts and copying data between address spaces.

-At the next level up, there are the device drivers, each one running as a separate userland process.
+At the next level up are the device drivers, each one running as a separate userland process.
 Each one controls some I/O device, such as a disk or printer.
 The drivers do not have access to the I/O port space and cannot issue I/O instructions directly.
 Instead, they must make kernel calls giving a list of I/O ports to write to and the values to be written.
-While there is a small amount of overhead in doing this (typically 500 ns), this scheme makes it possible for the kernel to check authorization, so that, for example, the audio driver cannot write on the disk.
+While this scheme incurs a small amount of overhead (typically 500 ns), it allows the kernel to check authorization, so that, for example, the audio driver cannot write to the disk.

-At the next level there are the servers.
+At the next level are the servers.
 This is where nearly all the operating system functionality is located.
 User processes obtain file service, for example, by sending messages to the file server to open, close, read, and write files.
 In turn, the file server gets disk I/O performed by sending messages to the disk driver, which controls the disk.

 One of the key servers is the reincarnation server.
 Its job is to poll all the other servers and drivers to check on their health periodically.
 If a component fails to respond correctly, or exits, or gets into an infinite loop, the reincarnation server (which is the parent process of the drivers and servers) kills the faulty component and replaces it with a fresh copy.
-In this way the system is automatically made self-healing without interfering with running programs.
+In this way the system is automatically self-healing without interfering with running programs.

 Currently the reincarnation server, the process server, and the microkernel are part of the trusted computing base.
 If any of them fail, the system crashes.
 Nevertheless, reducing the trusted computing base from 3-5 million lines of code, as in Linux and Windows systems, to about 20,000 lines greatly enhances system reliability.